LeeyaD/ls170/01_the_internet_revised.md

 The separation of layers adds a level of abstraction.
 A lower layer isn't concerned with how a protocol at another layer is implemented.
 It only needs to encapsulate *some data* from the layer above and provide the result of this encapsulation to the layer below.

-# The Physical Network
-Real-word limitations & boundaries (e.g. how fast an electrical or light signal can travel or the distance a radio wave can reach) determine the physical characteristics of a network, which impact how protocols function.

-#### Bits & Signals
-Data at the physical layer is a stream of bits (binary data) w/o any logical structure.
-Bits gets converted into signals (electric, light, or radio waves) in order to be transported

 #### 2 main characteristics of a physical network
 ##### Latency
 The time it takes data to get from one point in a network to another point in a network.
 It's essentially a mesaure of delay, usually in milliseconds (ms).